Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

-In this section, we focus on open quantum systems with multiple conserved charges $\{\mathcal{C}_i^S\}$~\footnote{We emphasize that the conservation of charges is defined in the global sense, that is, they are preserved in the composite system consisting of the system of interest and its environment, while allowing exchange between them.}.
+In this section, we focus on open quantum systems with multiple charges $\{\mathcal{C}_i^S\}$~\footnote{We emphasize that the conservation of charges in open systems is defined in the global sense, that is, they are preserved in the composite system consisting of the system of interest and its environment, while allowing exchange between them.}.
 These charges may include energy, angular momentum, and other relevant observables.
 During nonequilibrium processes, such systems can exchange charges with their environments.
-One usually quantifies the cumulative exchanges of system charges as the corresponding thermodynamic cost required to complete the process.
-Noting that quantum thermodynamic systems with multiple charges have attracted growing theoretical and experimental interest~\cite{Majidy.23.NRP}, making it essential to understand thermodynamic costs associated with driving them~\cite{Vaccaro.11.PRSA,Barnett.13.E,Lostaglio.17.NJP,Mondal.23.A}.
-Here, we establish a general information-cost relation from an inference perspective on system, providing new constraints on thermodynamic cost in nonequilibrium processes involving multiple charges.
-When the set of observables consists of conserved charges $\{\mathcal{C}_i^S\}$, the reference state in Eq. (\ref{eq:reference_state}) takes the form of a generalized Gibbsian state~\cite{Jaynes.57.PR,Lostaglio.17.NJP,Halpern.16.NC,Guryanova.16.NC}.
+Noting that quantum thermodynamic systems with multiple charges have attracted growing theoretical and experimental interest~\cite{Majidy.23.NRP}, making it essential to understand thermodynamic costs associated with driving them~\cite{Vaccaro.11.PRSA,Barnett.13.E,Lostaglio.17.NJP,Halpern.18.JPA,Mondal.23.A}.
+Here, given the mean values of charges as the available knowledge about the system, we establish a general information-cost relation from the inference perspective introduced above.
+This relation imposes new constraints on the thermodynamic cost in nonequilibrium processes involving multiple charges.